DenysKuchma/Shows_App/README.md

 You can mark series, find the one you need, change the theme, set roles, send mail, switch languages, and more.

 ## Technologies Used:
-Vue 2, Vuetify, Validate, I18n, Router, Toastification, Vuex
+Vue 2, Vuetify, Validate, I18n, Router, Toastification, Vuex, API

 ## GitHub Pages:
 https://denyskuchma.github.io/Shows_App/